redwoodjs/redwoodjs-com-archive/docs/testing.md

 ### Jest

-[Jest](https://jestjs.io/) is the test runner that Redwood uses.
+[Jest](https://jestjs.io/) is Redwood's test runner.
 By default, starting Jest via `yarn rw test` will start a watch process that monitors your files for changes and re-runs the test(s) that are affected by that changed file (either the test itself, or the subject under test).

 ### React Testing Library

 [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is an extension of [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro), adding functionality specifically for React.
-Using React Testing Library will let us render a single component in isolation and test that, for example, expected text is present or a certain HTML structure has been built.
+React Testing Library lets us render a single component in isolation and test that expected text is present or a certain HTML structure has been built.

 ### Mock Service Worker

-Mock Service Worker (msw) lets you simulate the response from API calls, among other things.
-This comes into play with Redwood where the web-side is constantly calling to the api-side in the form of GraphQL.
-Rather than make actual GraphQL calls, which would slow down the test suite and put a bunch of unrelated code under test, Redwood makes use of MSW to intercept GraphQL calls and return a canned response, which you include in your test.
+Among other things, Mock Service Worker (msw) lets you simulate the response from API calls.
+Where this comes into play with Redwood is how the web-side constantly calls to the api-side using GraphQL: rather than make actual GraphQL calls, which would slow down the test suite and put a bunch of unrelated code under test, Redwood uses MSW to intercept GraphQL calls and return a canned response, which you include in your test.

 ### Storybook

-Storybook itself doesn't appear to be related to testing at all—it's for building and styling components in isolation from your main application.
-But it can serve as a sanity check for an overlooked part of testing: the user interface.
+Storybook itself doesn't appear to be related to testing at all—it's for building and styling components in isolation from your main application—but it can serve as a sanity check for an overlooked part of testing: the user interface.
 Your tests will only be as good as you write them, and testing things like the alignment of text on the page, the inclusion of images, or animation can be very difficult without investing huge amounts of time and effort.
-These tests are also very brittle since, depending on how they are written, can break without any code changes at all!
+These tests are also very brittle since, depending on how they're written, they can break without any code changes at all!
 Imagine an integration with a CMS that allows a marketing person to make text/style changes.
-These changes will probably not be covered in your test suite, but could make your site unusable depending on how bad they are.
+These changes will probably not be covered by your test suite, but could make your site unusable depending on how bad they are.

-Storybook can provide a quick way to inspect all visual aspects of your site without the tried-and-true method of having a QA person log in and exercise every possible function on the site.
+Storybook can provide a quick way to inspect all visual aspects of your site without the tried-and-true method of having a QA person log in and exercise every possible function.
 Unfortunately, checking those UI elements is not something that Storybook can automate for you, and so can't be part of a continuous integration system.
 But it makes it *possible* to do so, even if it currently requires a human touch.

 ### Redwood Generators

-Redwood's generators will include test files for basic functionality automatically with any components, pages, cells, or services you generate.
+Redwood's generators will include test files for basic functionality automatically with any Components, Pages, Cells, or Services you generate.
 These will test very basic functionality, but they're a solid foundation and will not automatically break as soon as you start building out custom features.

 ## Test Commands

-To run your entire suite you can use a single command:
+You can use a single command to run your entire suite :

 ```terminal
 yarn rw test
 ```

 This will start Jest in "watch" mode which will continually run and monitor the file system for changes.
 If you change a test or the component that's being tested, Jest will re-run any associated test file.
-This is handy when you're spending the afternoon writing tests and always to verify the the code you're adding without swapping back and forth to a terminal and pressing `↑` `Enter` to run the last command again.
+This is handy when you're spending the afternoon writing tests and always want to verify the code you're adding without swapping back and forth to a terminal and pressing `↑` `Enter` to run the last command again.

 To start the process without watching, add the `--no-watch` flag: